isabella-helliwell/World_Happiness/README.md

 # World Happiness

 ## Project Overview
-To use dataset provied in <a> https://worldhappiness.report </a> for years 2008-2020 to create a machine learning algorithm that can predict one's happiness score based on the criterias given in the report.
+To use dataset provided in <a> https://worldhappiness.report </a> for years 2008-2020 to create a machine learning algorithm that can predict one's happiness score based on the criterias given in the report.
 Furthermore, a website is created to showcase the machine learning algorithm and various plots.

 ## Links